oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 ## Executive Summary

-The Music Magic Ufund website allows organizers to maintain a list of needs requested by various public school music departments.
+The New Orleans Music Fund website allows organizers to maintain a list of needs requested by various public school music departments.
 These needs can then be viewed by potential helpers, who can choose to donate in order to buy these needs for the respective schools.